dabamos/openadms-node/docs/openadms-node-modules.rst

 CouchDriver
 ~~~~~~~~~~~

-CouchDriver is a connectivity module for `Apache CouchDB`_ (see
+CouchDriver is a connectivity module for `Apache CouchDB`_ 1/2 (see
 :numref:`couchdb`).
-It is used to store observation data sets inside a CouchDB
+It is used to store observation data sets (timeseries) in a
-database defined in the module’s configuration.
-Observations are cached before
+CouchDB database defined in the module’s configuration.
+Observations are cached
-inserting them into the database.
-On server error, the cached observations are
+before inserting them into the database.
+On connection error, the cached
+observations will be send until the server has stored them successfully.
+If a
-send again.
-If a file-based cache database is used, observation stay persistent
+file-based cache database is used, observation are persistent between restarts
-between restarts of OpenADMS Node.
+of OpenADMS Node.

 .. _couchdb:
 .. figure:: _static/couchdb.png